bgamari/ghc-wiki-import/commentary/g-so-c-multiple-instances.md

-A timestamp of the time when the package was installed (or built?).
+A `timestamp` of the time when the package was installed (or built?).
 It is used by GHC and Cabal to put a preference on the latest package of a certain version.

-A currently empty but extensible set of fields starting with "x-cabal-...". ghc-pkg ignores them when parsing.
-During the resolution phase cabal-install might use them to decide compatibility between packages.
+A currently empty but extensible set of fields starting with "x-cabal-...". `ghc-pkg` ignores them when parsing.
+During the resolution phase `cabal-install` might use them to decide compatibility between packages.

-A field abi-hash that contains the ABI hash because it is now longer stored implicitly as part of the `InstalledPackageId`.
+A field abi-hash that contains the ABI hash because it is no longer stored implicitly as part of the `InstalledPackageId`.

 ## Simplistic dependency resolution